 Have you noticed how there are almost zero reports of any crime coming out of Langford or the West Shore lately?
-Do you think all criminal activity has suddenly ceased, or do you suspect, as I do, that the RCMP has been ordered to stop issuing press releases about criminal activity?
+So, do you think all criminal activity has suddenly ceased?
+Or do you suspect, as I do, that the RCMP has been ordered to stop issuing press releases about criminal activity?
 Is that what its new Crime Reduction Unit is all about?
-Is this how Stew Young fights crime in Langford?
+Is this how Stew Young fights crime in Langford, by hiding it?

-This bothered me so I went to the West Shore RCMP web site and found this very impressive sounding posting, not unlike postings it has done before when the Devils Army opened its clubhouse in Langford and when twenty-five cars were burgled.
-It speaks of a new Crime Reduction Unit,
+This bothered me so I went to the West Shore RCMP web site.
+There I found this very impressive sounding posting.
+It was not unlike postings it has done before when the Devils Army opened its clubhouse in Langford or when twenty-five cars were burgled.
+It spoke about a new Crime Reduction Unit.

-I have a deep respect for the men and women of the RCMP, but being spun feels like being insulted.
+I have a deep respect for the men and women of the RCMP.
+However I don’t want to be spun by them.
+That feels like I am being insulted.

 “West Shore RCMP add heat on Prolific Offenders with a new unit